Joan Ditzion on Ageism

 All that messaging can weigh on us.

-Our founder Cindy Joseph taught us this: If you catch yourself considering a new beauty routine—like dyeing your hair or using anti-aging products—check your motivation.
-Are you motivated by fun?
+Our founder Cindy Joseph taught us this: If you catch yourself considering a new beauty routine—like dyeing your hair or using anti-aging products— Are you motivated by fun?
 Or fear?

 The personal choices you make regarding makeup, hair dye and other beauty treatments are yours and yours alone.
 But making those decisions from a place of fun, excitement and celebration will make the results much more enjoyable for you.